WebAssembly/component-model/design/mvp/Async.md

 `stream.write`s (of the writable end it `stream.new`ed) before exiting the task.

-Once `task.return` is called, the task is in the "returned" state and can finish execution any time thereafter.
-See the [`canon_task_return`] function in the Canonical ABI explainer for more details.
+Once `task.return` is called, the task is in the "returned" state.

 ### Borrows